Weeks-UNC/fpocketR/README.md

     **NOTE: Windows users should install Windows Subsystem for Linux (WSL) and run conda from WSL**

-2. Nagivate to or create a directory where you would like to install the fpocket-R and RNAvigate packages.
+2. Navigate to or create a directory where you would like to install the fpocket-R and RNAvigate packages.

 3. Download the RNAvigate and fpocket-R packages